microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/attacksimulationroot-list-trainingcampaigns.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Get a list of the [trainingCampaign](../resources/trainingcampaign.md) objects and their properties.
+Get a list of [trainingCampaign](../resources/trainingcampaign.md) objects and their properties.

 ## Permissions